 With each interface comes a protocol or controller interface.
-For example Advance Host Controller Interface, or AHCI is a hardware mechanism that allows software to communicate with SATA based devices .
+For example, Advance Host Controller Interface, or AHCI is a hardware mechanism that allows the software to communicate with SATA-based devices.

-Like SATA there have been many developments of the PCIe (Peripheral Component Interconnect Express) interface.
+Like SATA there have been many developments in the PCIe (Peripheral Component Interconnect Express) interface.
 Often seen abbreviated as PCIe or PCI-E, is a standard type of connection for internal devices in a computer.
-PCIe has been around for a number of years but is seeing increasing adoption owing to its speed.
+PCIe has been around for several years but is seeing increasing adoption owing to its speed.

 Because of SATA’s 0.6GB/s ceiling (see above table), PCIe is starting to supersede SATA as the latest high-bandwidth interface.
 A PCIe connection consists of one or more data-transmission lanes connected serially.
 Each lane consists of two pairs of wires, one for receiving and one for transmitting.
 You can have one, four, eight or sixteen lanes in a single PCIe slot, denoted as x1, x4, x8, or x16.